 Because there is likely to be integration and convergence among these subfields in the coming years, however, all students will be required to acquire knowledge relevant to each of these subfields.
 Defining features of the program include its strengths in leadership, consumer health informatics applications, and system-related human and organizational issues.

 In the MHI core courses, you will build knowledge of the health care system and master concepts in health policy, information science, and behavioral, cognitive and organizational science.
 You will develop methodological skills in high-powered analytics, systems analysis, planning, development and implementation.

-MHI students are encouraged to take advantage of many engaged learning programs that are offered through the Office of Professional and Community Engagement.
+MHI students are encouraged to take advantage of many engaged learning programs that are offered through the Engaged Learning Office.
 These include the A2 DataDive, Alternative Spring Break, Alternative Fall Break and Citizen Interaction Design's summer program.

 Self-initiated dual degrees

 MHI students may self-initiate a dual degree with other graduate programs at the University of Michigan by contacting each school to find out more about their curriculum and opportunities for dual degrees.

 The Health Informatics program offers a 15-credit Graduate Certificate in Health Informatics (GCHI) open only to students who are currently enrolled in a graduate program at the University of Michigan-Ann Arbor.

 Find out more about the graduate certificate by visiting the GCHI webpage.